calvinfreese/Budget-Tracker/README.md

 #### Steps
 1. * Start by entering the following in your terminal: `Git clone https://github.com/whackingMUFN/Budget-Tracker.git`

-2. * Change directory to `Workout-Tracker` and enter `npm install` into your terminal.
+2. * Change directory to `Budget-Tracker` and enter `npm install` into your terminal.
 This will install all package dependencies.

 3. * Add node_modules to .gitignore.

-4. * Enter `npm run seed` in terminal.

-5. * Start the application by running `npm start`
+4. * Start the application by running `npm start`

-6. * Application can be installed to the desktop by clicking "install" in the settings of the browser.
+5. * Application can be installed to the desktop by clicking "install" in the settings of the browser.
     * Microsoft Edge
         * ![Edge](./public/readmeimages/edge-install.png)
     * Google Chrome